 The Coleman Xtreme cooler is a great option for anyone who needs a reliable wheeled cooler for overnight trips.
 It is capable of keeping ice frozen for up to five days in temperatures that go as high as 90 degrees Fahrenheit, which is just ridiculous for the price!

 This cooler usually retails for about $100, but it’s often on sale and you can get it for under $70.
 That’s excellent value for money and if it happens to be on sale when you’re looking at it, don’t miss out on the deal!
-It’s an amazing cooler with multiple layer of insulation in the walls and lid, which is how it manages to offer such long-lasting performance.
+It’s an amazing cooler with multiple layers of insulation in the walls and lid, which is how it manages to offer such long-lasting performance.

 Additionally, this is a wheeled cooler, which means easy transport and convenience.
 And that’s very important, considering it has a total capacity of 100 quarts (113 liters)!
 That is enough to hold 160 cans of 12 ounces, so I assume it will be enough for most people, even those of you who are throwing a party for your entire extended family.

 The top lid of the cooler has molded cup-holders, so it’s a bit more versatile than just any basic cooler.
-And that same lid is reinforced so it can hold up to 250 lbs without a hitch, allowing you to use this cooler as a seat if you need.
+And that same lid is reinforced so it can hold up to 250 lbs without a hitch, allowing you to use this cooler as a seat if you need it.
 At the very least, it means you don’t have to freak out when that one lazy friend decides to do it anyway without asking you first.

 On top of all that, this cooler weighs only some 18 lbs when empty, which is just unbelievable for the size.
-And it has a comfortable wheel handle as well as a couple grab handles on the sides, so it should be easy to transport it however you find most convenient.
+And it has a comfortable wheel handle as well as a couple of grab handles on the sides, so it should be easy to transport it however you find it most convenient.

 The Excursion cooler from Coleman is a good option for people who want a small capacity cooler that’s great for day outings and short trips.
 It is small and lightweight with a total capacity of some 15 liters, which should be enough to get you through an afternoon.
 And it retails for just some $20, making it the most affordable portable cooler you can get.